-Companies first and foremost need to be flexible, adaptable, and open to change.
 For example, like many businesses, we had only recently started using virtual meeting software before the pandemic.
-This then became our primary method of communication as our team moved to working from home.
+This then became our primary method of communication as our team moved to work from home.
 Having this technology in place in advance of the pandemic allowed us to have the team trained quickly and be comfortable enough to do their best work from home.

 How can business leaders and aspiring female entrepreneurs bounce back from uncertainty and start businesses under challenging circumstances?

 Anytime you feel you have something truly unique to offer the market, it is worth taking that leap.
 Seek a valued second opinion; speak with a mentor, a friend, or a colleague to work through your ideas and thoughts.
 It is important to have a support system in place, but also, to acknowledge when you don’t have all of the answers and really listen to other perspectives.